Sarnak's Conjecture for nilsequences on arbitrary number fields and applications: Abstract

 \section{Abstract}

-We formulate the generalized Sarnak's M\"obius disjointness conjecture for an arbitrary number field $K$, and prove a quantitative disjointness result between polynomial nilsequences $(\Phi(g(\n)\Gamma))_{\n\in\Z^{D}}$ and aperiodic multiplicative functions on $\O_{K}$, the ring of integers of $K$.
-Here $D=[K\colon\mathbb{Q}]$, $X=G/\Gamma$ is a nilmanifold, $g\colon\Z^{D}\to G$ is a polynomial sequence, and $\Phi\colon X\to \mathbb{C}$ is a Lipschitz function.
-The proof uses tools from multi-dimensional higher order Fourier analysis, multi-linear analysis, orbit properties on nilmanifold, and an orthogonality criterion of K\'atai in $\O_{K}$.
+We formulate the generalized Sarnak's M\"obius disjointness conjecture for an arbitrary number field $K$, and prove a quantitative disjointness result between polynomial nilsequences $(\Phi(g(\bold{n})\Gamma))_{\bold{n}\in\mathbb{Z}^{D}}$ and aperiodic multiplicative functions on $\mathcal{O}_{K}$, the ring of integers of $K$.
+Here $D=[K\colon\mathbb{Q}]$, $X=G/\Gamma$ is a nilmanifold, $g\colon\mathbb{Z}^{D}\to G$ is a polynomial sequence, and $\Phi\colon X\to \mathbb{C}$ is a Lipschitz function.
+This result, being a generalization of a previous theorem of the author in \cite{S}, requires a significantly different approach, which involves with multi-dimensional higher order Fourier analysis, multi-linear analysis, orbit properties on nilmanifold, and an orthogonality criterion of K\'atai in $\mathcal{O}_{K}$.

-We also use variations of this result to derive applications in number theory and combinatorics: (1) we prove a structure theorem for multiplicative functions on $K$, saying that every bounded multiplicative function can be decomposed into the sum of an almost periodic function (the structural part) and a function with small Gowers uniformity norm of any degree (the uniform part); (2) we give a necessary and sufficient condition for the Gowers norms of a bounded multiplicative function in $\O_{K}$ to be zero; (3) we provide partition regularity results over $K$ for a large class of homogeneous equations in three variables.
-For example, for $a,b\in\Z\backslash\{0\}$, we show that for every partition of $\O_{K}$ into finitely many cells, where $K=\mathbb{Q}(\sqrt{a},\sqrt{b},\sqrt{a+b})$, there exist distinct and non-zero $x,y$ belonging to the same cell and $z\in\O_{K}$ such that $ax^{2}+by^{2}=z^{2}$.
+We also use variations of this result to derive applications in number theory and combinatorics: (1) we prove a structure theorem for multiplicative functions on $K$, saying that every bounded multiplicative function can be decomposed into the sum of an almost periodic function (the structural part) and a function with small Gowers uniformity norm of any degree (the uniform part); (2) we give a necessary and sufficient condition for the Gowers norms of a bounded multiplicative function in $\mathcal{O}_{K}$ to be zero; (3) we provide partition regularity results over $K$ for a large class of homogeneous equations in three variables.
+For example, for $a,b\in\mathbb{Z}\backslash\{0\}$, we show that for every partition of $\mathcal{O}_{K}$ into finitely many cells, where $K=\mathbb{Q}(\sqrt{a},\sqrt{b},\sqrt{a+b})$, there exist distinct and non-zero $x,y$ belonging to the same cell and $z\in\mathcal{O}_{K}$ such that $ax^{2}+by^{2}=z^{2}$.